HomePhilosophy

 1. The Book of Enoch?
 Which one?

 There are three different books attributed to Enoch, and each is sometimes referred to as the Book of Enoch.
 The work most known as the Book of Enoch should rather be called 1 Enoch.
-It is a compilation of five other works: The Book of Watchers, The Similitudes of Enoch, The Astronomical Book, The Book of Dreams, and The Epistle of Enoch.
-Though some of the sections are earlier works, the dating of the compiled book is around 200 BCE.
+It is a compilation of five other works: The Book of the Watchers, The Similitudes of Enoch, The Astronomical Book, The Book of Dreams, and The Epistle of Enoch.
+Although some of the sections are earlier works, the compilation date of the book is approximately 200 BCE.

 2 Enoch, also known as The Book of the Secrets of Enoch, is a shorter retelling of the basic story of 1 Enoch.
 It does, however, have some unique content as well.
-The author wrote this version of the book of Enoch between the 1st Century BCE and the 3rd Century CE.
+The author wrote this version of the book of Enoch between the 1st century BCE and the 3rd century CE.
 The language of the original version of 2 Enoch is unknown.
-The only full versions of the text were written in Slavonic and dated to the 14th century and later.
-For this reason, it is called the Slavonic Enoch.
+The only surviving full versions of the text were written in Slavonic and dated to the 14th century and later.
+For this reason, it is also called the Slavonic Enoch.

 3 Enoch, variously known as The Hebrew Book of Enoch, The Book of the Palaces, The Book of Rabbi Ishmael, and The Revelation of Metatron, was written in Hebrew.
-It is dated to the 5th century CE, though it claims to be the work of Rabbi Ishmael of the 2nd century.
+It is dated to the 5th century CE, although it claims to be the work of Rabbi Ishmael, who lived in the 2nd century.
 3 Enoch is associated with Merkabah mysticism, which in turn is based on the throne vision of Ezekiel 1-3.
 A prominent theme in this book is Enoch’s ascension into heaven and his transformation into the angel Metatron.

 2. The Book of Enoch is a Pseudepigrapha

-The term pseudepigrapha refers to a book attributed to a person who was not the actual author of the work.
-Pseudepigrapha were common around 400 BCE to 200 CE.
+The term pseudepigrapha refers to a book that claims to be autobiographical but was not written by the figure identified as the author.
+Pseudepigrapha were common from 400 BCE to 200 CE.
 Authors attributed their works to famous characters from the Bible or from history to give them more weight and credibility.
-Other examples of pseudepigrapha from the approximate same time are the Testament of Job, the Apocalypse of Baruch, and IV Ezra, among many others.
+Other examples of Old Testament pseudepigrapha from the same period include the Testament of Job, the Apocalypse of Baruch, and 4 Ezra, among many others.

 In the case of the Book of Enoch, the author attempted to attribute the book to Enoch, the father of Methuselah, referenced in Genesis 5.
-This enigmatic character Enoch ascended to heaven without having died.
-The Bible provides little detail about Enoch, but what it does provide is the ideal material to create a back story around.
+This enigmatic character, Enoch, ascended to heaven without having died.
+The Bible provides little detail about Enoch, but what it does offer is the ideal material to create a backstory around.

 3. The New Testament Quoted the Book of Enoch